Organizational conflict: Role conflict

 One source of personal conflict includes the multiple roles people play within organizations.
 Behavioral scientists sometimes describe an organization as a system of position roles.
 Each member of the organization belongs to a role set, which is an association of individuals who share interdependent tasks and thus perform formally defined roles, which are further influenced both by the expectations of others in the role set and by one's own personality and expectations.
 For example, in a common form of classroom organization, students are expected to learn from instructors by listening to them, following their directions for study, taking exams, and maintaining appropriate standards of conduct.
 Instructors are expected to bring students high-quality learning materials, give lectures, write and conduct tests, and set a scholarly example.
 Another in this role set would be the dean of the school, who sets standards, hires and supervises faculty, maintains a service staff, readers and graders, and so on.
 The system of roles to which an individual belongs extends outside the organization as well, and influences their functioning within it.
 As an example, a person's roles as partner, parent, descendant, and church member are all intertwined with each other and with their set of organizational roles.

 As a consequence, there exist opportunities for role conflict as the various roles interact with one another.
 Other types of role conflict occur when an individual receives inconsistent demands from another person; for example, they are asked to serve on several time-consuming committees at the same time that they are urged to get out more production in their work unit.
 Another kind of role strain takes place when the individual finds that they are expected to meet the opposing demands of two or more separate members of the organization.
 Such a case would be that of a worker who finds himself pressured by their boss to improve the quality of their work while their work group wants more production in order to receive a higher bonus share.

 These and other varieties of role conflict tend to increase an individual's anxiety and frustration.
 Sometimes they motivate him to do more and better work.
 Other times they can lead to frustration and reduced efficiency.

 Passive aggressive behavior

 Passive aggressive behavior is a common response from workers and managers which is particularly noxious to team unity and productivity.
 In workers, it can lead to sabotage of projects and the creation of a hostile environment.
-In managers, it can end up stifling a team's creativity.
+In managers, it can end up stifling a team's creativity and potentially destroy a projects outcome.
 Paula De Angelis says "It would actually make perfect sense that those promoted to leadership positions might often be those who on the surface appear to be agreeable, diplomatic and supportive, yet who are actually dishonest, backstabbing saboteurs behind the scenes."